-I’ve been gardening and growing my own vegetables, fruit and herbs for nearly 40 years now.
+I’ve been allotment gardening and growing my own vegetables, fruit and herbs for nearly 50 years now.
 I was lucky enough to get a good grounding from my grandfather and I’ve learned a lot from my mistakes along the way.

 Some years ago we moved to a new house which had a tiny suburban garden giving little room for growing vegetables, mainly a small herb bed and some salad crops.
 Then I realised there was an allotment site round the corner so I contacted the local council to see if they had any vacant allotments.

 They put me onto the allotment site rep who showed me around and finally gave me the key to plot 5.
 Yes, I was the proud plot holder with 150 sq metres of overgrown, wet, heavy clay soil to play with.

 What’s better than an allotment? – easy two allotments and a year later I took on plot 29 as well.

 After 8 years hard work getting the allotments into good order, the soil workable and fertile and even the weeds under control it was time for another challenge and we moved to a smallholding in North Wales with a different set of challenges as I establish new vegetable plots in wild, wet Wales.

 Most Popular Allotment Site in the UK!I started this site as an online allotment growing diary back in 2004 to help others growing vegetables on an allotment.
 After a few years it became the most popular allotment site in the UK!
 Amazing!